 Why is this so important?
 Because unfortunately, there are still applications that require bare metal servers, even in the cloud.

 Yes, you can virtualize them and run a single VM that consumes all the system resources as a way around this.
-But at the cost of a another license – and in some cases, heightened emotions of the DBA or application owner who wants dedicated physical hardware.
+But at the cost of another license – and in some cases, heightened emotions of the DBA or application owner who wants dedicated physical hardware.

 I’m not going to go too deep on the compatibility topic.

 If it runs ESXi, 99.999% chance it will run KVM.

 8. Converged Technologies